Professor (PhD), Director, Brock Learning Lab

 Contact for graduate advisement availability

-Tiffany L. Gallagher, Ph.D., is an Associate Professor in the Department of Teacher Education.
+Tiffany L. Gallagher, Ph.D., is a Professor in the Department of Teacher Education.
 She completed her doctoral studies on the effects of tutoring students with learning difficulties and the associated experiences of their literacy tutors.

 Professionally, Tiffany was a teacher and administrator in private practice supplemental education for over a decade.
 In this capacity she administered achievement and aptitude tests and interpreted the results for individualized educational programming.
 Currently, she teaches courses in cognition and the exceptional learner and English language arts methods.